 Our faculty and current students work consistently to create a collegial and collaborative community of acceptance, mentorship and professional networking within the university, regionally and nationally.

-The Counselor Education and Supervision Program graduated eight students last year with an 85 percent completion rate and approximately 66 percent of our doctoral students find job placement after graduation.
+The Counselor Education and Supervision program graduated three students last year with an 85 percent completion rate and approximately 66 percent of our doctoral students find job placement after graduation.